rian39/lists/idea_log.md

 - went back to the TESCO api and actually managed to register properly
 - wrote a small python script to get items -- actually more interested in the data that the api gives back.
 Its quite extensive in its attempts to qualify each item.
 - got a bit into the 'unbalanced data' issue and started to write about that.

+## Fri Oct  7 10:30:53 BST 2016
+- writing scripts to get tesco products -- now have that working and can make montage of whole collections of products. tesco_get_groceries.py
+- not sure why I did that -- can see no use for it except to a sense of the surplus of sensibility by showing montages.
+But what is the point of that?
+- ran scripts enough times to get around 20k products.
+Might be overlap between categories, but this is about 10% of Tesco's product range in groceries ..
+- had idea of trying to simulate strange interests by working with the tesco data and then building models that could predict those.
+- could also use the images to build classifiers; or use all the product metadata to construct new features and classifications
+- had idea of trying to simulate strange interests by working with the tesco data and then building models that could predict those.
+- could also use the images to build classifiers; or use all the product metadata to construct new features and classifications.
+- added a bit of stuff on the experimental allocation of customers
+- also started adding fragments of my notes as images; I'm hoping that I can write a script to extract the images and the knitr blocks into a presentation file and then present that.
+- wrote script simulate_baskets.r to pull all the results into a single dataframe for tesco items and then use that to run queries against.
+- TODO: get some ideas on conversion from James' ~/archive/james_texts/james_varieties.pdf
+- TODO: some more work on simulating the baskets and perhaps the customers using the GBCS data
+- started to write a script to simulate baskets in terms of range of items, total cost, number of items,, etac
+- TODO: put r chunks in outline to extract high cost conversion items